 About Us

-The Life Navigator School Program was born out of the work that founder and executive director Ana Homayoun has been doing with students over the past two decades.
-In 2018, she received seed funding from the Foundation for the Carolinas to examine the relationship between educational opportunities, academic outcomes and long-term economic mobility.
-As part of her assessment, Ana conducted nearly 100 interviews with students, educators, school district administrators, social workers, non-profit executives, and civic leaders, as well as young adults who had been socially and economically mobile.
+In 2018, Ana received seed funding from the Foundation for the Carolinas to examine the relationship between educational opportunities, academic outcomes and long-term economic mobility.
+As part of her assessment, she conducted nearly 100 interviews in Charlotte, NC and around the country with students, educators, school district administrators, social workers, non-profit executives, and civic leaders, as well as young adults who had experienced social and economic mobility.

 backpacks on students